 .apk files.
 Assembly compression also confers a minimal

 form of obfuscation; such obfuscation should not be relied upon.

 This option requires an Enterprise license and is only available when Use Fast Deployment is disabled.
 Bundle assemblies into native code is disabled by default.

 Note that the Bundle into Native Code option does not mean that the assemblies are compiled into native code.
-It is not possible to use AOT Compilation to compile assemblies into native code (currently only an experimental feature, and not for production use).
+It is not possible to use AOT Compilation to compile assemblies into native code.

 The AOT Compilation option (on the Packaging Properties page) enables Ahead-of-Time (AOT) compilation of assemblies.
 When this option is enabled, Just In Time (JIT) startup overhead is minimized by precompiling assemblies before runtime.
 The resulting native code is included in the APK along with the uncompiled assemblies.
 This results in shorter application startup time, but at the expense of slightly larger APK sizes.

 The AOT Compilation option requires an Enterprise license or higher.
 AOT compilation is available only when the project is configured for Release mode, and it is disabled by default.
 For more information about AOT Compilation, see AOT.

 The LLVM Optimizing Compiler will create smaller and faster compiled code and convert AOT-compiled assemblies into native code, but at the expense of slower build times.
 The LLVM compiler is disabled by default.
 To use the LLVM compiler, the AOT Compilation option must first be enabled (on the Packaging Properties page).

 The LLVM Optimizing Compiler option requires an Enterprise license.

 Set Packaging Properties